-Top 5 Blake Shelton Videos
+Top 5 Blake Shelton Music Videos

 Blake Shelton videos are as diverse and entertaining as the singer's music.
 Shelton has always been adept at mixing it up, moving from fun party songs to serious, heart-wrenching ballads, and that's reflected in his videos, too.

-From clips reflecting a good-time party vibe, to moody miniature films, Shelton has run the gamut in his video career — and he's also been through some serious hairstyle changes, as you'll see in this list of the Top 5 Blake Shelton Videos.
+From clips reflecting a good-time party vibe, to moody miniature films, Shelton has run the gamut in his video career -- and he's also been through some serious hairstyle changes, as you'll see in this list of the Top 5 Blake Shelton Videos.

-Close friend and fellow country star Trace Adkins joined Shelton for the 'Hillbilly Bone' single and video.
+Close friend and fellow country star Trace Adkins joins Shelton for the 'Hillbilly Bone' single and video.
 Directed by Roman White and filmed at the Stockyard in Nashville, the comical clip features Shelton and Adkins as fish-out-of-water diners at an upscale restaurant.

 (The "Hillbilly Bone" video is unavailable for embedding, so check it out on YouTube!)